Berkant03/AOC23/README.md

 # AOC23
 Welcome to my Horrible AOC 23 coding attempts. <br>
-If you want to see horrible code, you are the right place.
+If you want to see horrible code, this is the right place for you.